Amulet-Team/Amulet-Core/README.md

 ### Running from Source
 1. Clone the project using `git clone https://github.com/Amulet-Team/Amulet-Map-Editor`
-2. When inside the folder you cloned, install the requirements using `pip -r requirements.txt`
+2. When inside the folder you cloned, install the requirements using `pip install -r requirements.txt`
 3. To format your files automatically before committing changes, use `pre-commit install`

 ### Branch Naming